 The second big win was retiring my husband from his landscaping company.
 We ran the numbers and confirmed that next year, he's going to be able to retire from that company and come work for me managing our logistics and warehouse — I'm beyond excited about that.

 If you could give my audience one thing to take away from today's episode, something that they 100% need to implement in their business, what would that be?

 Identify where you can add a subscription component to your business.
 Every eCommerce business should have a form of recurring revenue, whether that's a product or a VIP membership.
 Think about what people are buying over and over again and put together a curated subscription box.

-Is there a product that would complement your current line that’s maybe consumable that would need replenishing on a regular basis?
-You already have an audience so work backwards into a pre-launch and implement some of those strategies we talked about earlier.
+Is there a product that would complement your current line that's maybe consumable that would need replenishing on a regular basis?
+You already have an audience so work backward into a pre-launch and implement some of those strategies we talked about earlier.

 If you are looking to add a subscription box component to your business, check out Jessica’s Dream to Launch Checklist which goes through all of the steps that you need to take to launch your own subscription box.